 Canadian turkey gives the following advice about how long it takes to deep fry a turkey for that next big Thanksgiving feast:

 - Be sure the turkey is completely thawed.
 Ideally, you would do this slowly in the fridge, and not on the countertop.
 If the turkey isn’t completely thawed, it can cause the oil to spill and splatter over the side of the pot and become very dangerous.
 Don’t turn your kitchen into a blazing inferno, okay?
 More details about that here: Deep Fried Turkey Safety.

 - Ensure the bird is dry by patting with a paper towel, inside and outside.
 Moisture can cause oil splatter.

 - DO NOT stuff the turkey!
 Cook your stuffing in the oven.

-- Cook until 170 degree F internal temperature.
+- Cook until 170 degrees F internal temperature.